Vanamagan: Plot

-Jara reunites with his people and soon saves a young girl (Shanmugam’s daughter) from a tiger attack.
-Despite his heroism, the tribe faces eviction by a foreign corporation connected to Rajasekhar’s industrial project.
+Jara reunites with his people and soon saves a young girl (Shanmugam's daughter) from a tiger attack.
+Despite his heroism, the tribe faces eviction by a German corporation connected to Rajasekhar's industrial project.
 When the tribe refuses to relocate, police forces, under pressure from the German investors, launch a violent assault.
 Jara defends his people in a bloody battle, but he is ultimately captured and beaten unconscious.

-The story flashes back, revealing that the tribal massacre occurred before Kavya’s initial encounter with Jara.
-During that chaos, Jara escaped into the wilderness, where Kavya’s car later struck him.
+The story flashes back, revealing that the tribal massacre occurred before Kavya's initial encounter with Jara.
+During that chaos, Jara escaped into the wilderness, where Kavya's car later struck him.
 Meanwhile, Rajasekhar returns from abroad and pressures authorities to capture Kavya, who has fled with Jara and Pandian.

 At the forest operations center, commando Suryaprakash initiates Project Zero, a plan to encircle and eliminate the fugitives using surveillance drones and armed forces.
 The group is tracked through spy cameras but survives an ambush when a tiger suddenly attacks and kills several commandos, allowing them to escape.

 The next morning, Rajasekhar confronts Kavya, accusing her of betraying him.
 She defends Jara, insisting that his people are victims of corporate greed.
 Rajasekhar reveals that she unwittingly authorized the land grab herself by signing an asset (at the beginning of the film).
 He abducts Kavya but is confronted by Jara, whom he runs over and shoots.
 Despite his injuries, Jara rises again and defeats the police and Rajasekhar.
 When Kavya pleads for peace, Jara stops short of killing Rajasekhar.
 Kavya renounces her inheritance, declaring she wants nothing more to do with Kavya Industries.
 Realizing the futility of his greed, Rajasekhar spares them and departs.

 Production

 After the success of Madarasapattinam, A. L. Vijay planned to cast Suriya in the lead role.
 Suriya liked the script, but the role did not materialise due to budget constraints.
 Later in November 2015, it was reported that A. L. Vijay would direct a film starring Ravi Mohan in the lead role.
 The actor confirmed that the duo would begin work on the project in the middle of 2016, following the completion of his other films.
-The film was reported to be about a man who escapes from the lost kingdom of Kumari Kandam.
 In May 2016, Vijay confirmed that the project would begin later in the year and revealed that the film would be shot extensively in the Andaman Islands.
 Music composer Harris Jayaraj and cinematographer Tirru were also brought in for the project.
 The film was subsequently launched in September 2016 with production beginning thereafter in Chennai.
 Sayyeshaa was signed on to portray the leading female role in the film, marking her debut in Tamil films.
-Sanjay Bharathi and Varun also signed on to work on the film, with the latter revealing that he would play the heroine's love interest and that Ravi would portray a tribal man who finds himself in the city.
-The film teaser was officially released on 6 February 2017.